Important information for Adult Registration 2023

 All levels

-Two-hour Private lessons, coaching one to four people, are available on Sailing School's Rhodes 19, Optimist, c420, Laser or SunFish.
+Two-hour Private lessons, coaching one to four people, are available on Sailing School's Rhodes-19, Optimist, c420, or Laser class boats.
 Students may be adults or youths.
 Each student registers individually and receives an individual coaching plan.
 Practice time may also be created.

 Coaching and instruction are offered according to the skills of the student.
+Optis, c420s, Lasers available June-July; R-19s available June-September.
 Group lessons (for 5 or more students) can also be arranged.

 How to register for individual/small-group lessons: